©2001-2023 Tuner Information Center. Permission is hereby

 Sony ST-J75 (1981, $450, photo, service manual, Audio review) search eBay

 The FM-only ST-J75 was the top of the overlooked line that includes the ST-J55 and ST-J60.
 Our contributor Brian Beezley reports, "I've had my ST-J75 since the early 1980s.
 I got it because it was the first tuner I had seen whose S/N approached 90 dB in stereo.
 It's always sounded great to me.
 Now that I have more tuners, I can report that it sounds exactly the same to me as all the others.
 The ST-J75 uses four 250-kHz GDT ceramic filters, which give it great alternate-channel selectivity, and it uses discrete bipolar differential isolation amps between the individual filters.
 I believe it uses a ratio detector.
 Distortion is well under 0.1%, but I forget how low it actually goes.
 There is one critical adjustment that keeps the tuner from muting on deep bass notes, which mine began to do this after I had owned it for a number of years.
 See the Sony ST-S555ES writeup below for what to tweak to fix this very annoying problem."
+Brian adds that the ST-J75 has a very effective LC post-detection filter that prevents HD Radio self-noise.
 Our contributor David Rich notes that the ST-J75 has a double-tuned filter at the antenna and is double-tuned after the RF amp.

 Our contributor Glenn says his recapped and aligned ST-J75, with a new power cord and the 75-300 Ohm balun removed, "is, without a doubt, the best-sounding tuner I've owned to date.
 And Warren Bendler, the tech who did the recap and alignment in exchange for one of my spare ST-J75s, agrees with my assessment.
 He also finds the overall performance and sound of his aligned ST-J75 to be about as good as it gets.
 I just couldn't be happier with mine (unless, of course, it somehow developed the ability to be used with a remote ;-) ).
 Of all the tuners that have gone through this place, I believe the ST-J75 simply has the quietest background of them all.
 Like the Yamaha TX-950, a real 'sleeper' for the money."
 Glenn adds, "As I listen to my stock Yamaha TX-1000 and McIntosh MR 75 and then the ST-J75 I am struck, as always, at how 'black' the background is.
 Also, it ties with the TX-1000 in its ability to pull in a weak signal and sort it.
 Not sure how Sony accomplished all this, but they certainly got it right."